-As a Facilitator: I believe that art, sound, movement, words, and play offer great potential for healing and reconnection with self.
+As a Facilitator and EXA Therapist in Training: I believe that art, sound, movement, words, and play offer great potential for healing and reconnection with self.
 I am currently a student of Expressive Arts Therapy at the CREATE Institute in Toronto, and have also completed a certificate in Art and Trauma.
 I have turned to art through so many difficult life experiences - often without even realizing it.
 My role is to gently guide, work with, and empower individuals in their release of old programs and traumas.
-Often we do not need words, With out a doubt a space can be made by working with colour, or sounds, tiny movements, our breath.
-There are many ways to heal.
+Often we do not need words.
+Without a doubt a space can be made by working with colour, or sounds, tiny movements, our breath.
+There are many ways to heal our emotional wounds.

 As a child our home was always filled with a certain kind of chaos, crayons, pencil crayons, paper, glitter.
 I was fortunate enough to grow up with a mother who was a natural creator, she had a book of beautiful dress designs.
 I had many a handmade dress well into my teens, and my siblings and I were often seen wearing her latest knitted creations.
 Eventually this knitted love made its way to her grandchildren.
 From her I learnt the deep joy of creating and sharing, and that I should honour that need in myself.